mizuki-hikaru/analytics/README.md

 This code assumes you are running the service in ~/analytics.

-Run this:

-    sudo loginctl enable-linger $USER

-Then as then run this:
+To installl the systemctl service file, run this:

     ./setup